Reds vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Reds have a record of 3-5.
+- Over the past 10 games, the Reds have been favored twice and split those games 1-1.

-- In their previous 10 games with a total, the Reds and their opponents have combined to exceed the over/under on three occasions.
+- In their last 10 games with a total, the Reds and their opponents are 4-6-0 when it comes to hitting the over.

-- The Reds have not covered a spread in any of their past 10 games (one of those mathchups had a spread).
+- In their last game with a spread, the Reds failed to cover.

 Reds Betting Records & Stats

-- The Reds have an implied victory probability of 52.4% according to the moneyline set for this matchup.
+- Based on this contest's moneyline, the Reds' implied win probability is 61.5%.

-- So far this season, Cincinnati and its opponents have hit the over in 13 of its 25 games with a total.
+- Cincinnati has had an over/under set by oddsmakers 26 times, and have combined with opponents to go over the total in 14 of those games (14-11-1).

-- The Reds have played just one game with a spread this season and did not cover in that contest.
+- The Reds have had a run line set for only one game this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.